B2B Articles - April 22, 2022 - By Chantel Hall

 B2B lead scoring needs to be data-based and customized to your unique buyer’s journey to take full advantage of lead scoring automation.
 Manual lead scoring creates a lot of room for inconsistencies, and different people can have difficulty drawing the correct conclusions when they have to score leads manually.

-Automating lead scoring takes a massive amount of work off your marketing and sales teams’ plates and ensures that your system is applied consistently so that qualified leads don’t get lost through a manual scoring process.
+Automating lead scoring takes massive work off your marketing and sales teams’ plates and ensures that your system is applied consistently so qualified leads don’t get lost through a manual scoring process.

-HubSpot, Pardot, and other marketing platforms have built-in lead scoring automation to customize your lead scoring and criteria and automatically alert the correct person when leads meet a certain scoring threshold.
+HubSpot, Pardot, and other marketing platforms have built-in lead scoring automation.
+This allows you to customize your lead scoring and criteria and automatically alert the correct person when leads meet a certain scoring threshold.

 Automation is also another great selling point for skeptical adopters.
 Introducing a new scoring system that automatically delivers qualified leads to salespeople makes adoption easier and requires less work from them before they can reap the benefits of the new system.
 Additionally, automation depends on data input, so if your sales and marketing teams are not on board with this lead scoring process and inputting their lead and sales data into your CRM, your automated process won’t be as beneficial as it could.